astronomer/docs/learn/using-airflow-plugins.md

 ### Airflow listeners

-[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example whenever any DAG run fails or an update to a Dataset is detected.
+[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example whenever any DAG run fails or an update to a dataset is detected.

+Listeners execute based on the event they are waiting for and are not attached to a task or DAG.
+This is in contrast to [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) which are attached to a specific DAG or (set of) task(s) or [Airflow dataset](airflow-datasets.md) consumer DAGs that only execute when a specific (set of) dataset(s) is updated.
+While the listener itself will execute any time its event occurs, you can use conditional logic to determine whether or not to execute the code within the listener.
+For example, you can use a listener to send a Slack notification when a DAG run fails, but only if the DAG run was not manually triggered.

 You can create a listener using the `@hookimpl` decorator on functions defined with the same name and parameters as listed in the [listeners spec](https://github.com/apache/airflow/tree/main/airflow/listeners/spec) source code.